AniqJaved/Weather-Web-Server/README.md

 # Weather-Web-Server

-### Participants

-Github : @AniqJaved

-Discord : AniqJaved#4687

 ### Description

 This is a weather app where you can search the weather details of a particular area.
+The prompt provides you with all the relevent details

 ### Preview